Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Simulation Study

 \subsection{Analysis Model Validation Procedure}

-Data was simulated as missing following the three missing data mechanisms of \citet{Rubin1976}: Missing Completely At Random (MCAR), Missing At Random (MAR), and Missing Not at Random (MNAR).
-For variable $\mathbf{X}$, MCAR occurs when $P(\mathbf{R}^X | \mathbf{X}) = P(\mathbf{R}^X)$.
+Data was simulated as missing following the three missing data mechanisms of \cite{Rubin1976}: Missing Completely At Random (MCAR), Missing At Random (MAR), and Missing Not at Random (MNAR).
+For a variable $\mathbf{X}$, MCAR occurs when $P(\mathbf{R}^X | \mathbf{X}) = P(\mathbf{R}^X)$.
 Data was simulated as missing under MCAR by assuming that each observation has the same probability of being missing.
 MAR occurs when $P(\mathbf{R}^X | \mathbf{X}) = P(\mathbf{R}^X | \mathbf{X}_{obs})$.
 Data was simulated as missing under MAR by assuming that observations in earlier years are more likely to be missing.
 Finally, MNAR occurs when the probability of being missing depends on both the missing and the observed data and $P(\mathbf{R}^X | \mathbf{X})$ cannot be simplified further.
-Data was simulated as missing under MNAR by assuming that the probability of being missing depends on the observed values.
-All methods compared in the simulation study assume that the missing data mechanism is at least MAR, so the simulations using MNAR act as a sensitivity analysis.
-Details of the MAR and MNAR implementations can be found in the Appendix.
+Data was simulated as missing under MNAR by assuming that the probability of $\mathbf{X}$ being missing depends on the value of $\mathbf{X}$.
+Details of the MAR and MNAR implementations can be found in Section 3 of the Supplementary Material (\cite{LiuRaftery2025}).

 For each missing data mechanism, data was simulated as missing at the 10\%, 40\%, and 80\% rates.
 Each combination of missing data mechanism and rate was implemented simultaneously for $\mathbf{X}$ and $\mathbf{Y}$ and defines an experiment.
 For example, the MCAR 10\% experiment corresponds to the setting where 10\% of $\mathbf{X}$ was simulated as missing under MCAR and 10\% of $\mathbf{Y}$ was simulated as missing under MCAR.
-We note that while 80\% is a high rate of missingness, it is similar to the observed rate of missingness for NER in the enrollment data set.
+We note that while 80\% is a high rate of missingness, it is similar to the observed rate of 73.0\% missingness for NER in the school enrollment data set.

+All multiple imputation methods compared in the validation exercises assume that the missing data mechanism is MAR and that there is sufficient information from the observed data to adequately estimate the relationship between $\mathbf{X}$ and $\mathbf{Y}$.
+The experiments where data is simulated under MNAR act as a sensitivity analysis to evaluate each method's performance when the MAR assumption is violated.
+Similarly, the experiments using the 80\% rate of simulated missingness are considered to assess how well each method performs when there is a very large amount of missing data.
+In practice, substantive knowledge about the variables with missing data should be used to determine if multiple imputation is appropriate for use if the missing data mechanism is suspected to be MNAR or if there are large amounts of missing data.

 For each experiment, the analysis model validation procedure is \begin{enumerate} \item For replication $r = 1, ..., N_{rep}$, \begin{enumerate} \item Simulate missing values according to the experiment's missing data mechanism and rate to separate the data into ``observed'' and ``missing'' data \item Run the multiple imputation procedure using the observed data to create $M = 40$ completed data sets.
 Completed data sets consist of the observed data and the imputed values for the missing data. \item Estimate quantities of interest $Q$ using each of the $M$ completed data sets \item Pool the estimates of $Q$ and $SE(Q)$ across the $M$ completed data sets using combining rules from Rubin (1987) to obtain the pooled estimates $\bar{Q}_r$ and $SE(\bar{Q}_r)$ \end{enumerate} \item Calculate the true value of $Q$ using the full data set \item Calculate evaluation metrics for the pooled estimates $\bar{Q}_r$ averaged across replications \end{enumerate}